 Sovah Health is a core site for 3rd and 4th year medical students from Edward Via College of Osteopathic Medicine (VCOM) and Liberty University College of Osteopathic Medicine (LUCOM).
 Rotations are scheduled by the Medical Student Coordinator at Sovah Health - Danville, who in turn works with the respective Clinical Coordinators at the medical schools.

-Sovah Health - Danville is a core site for VCOM and LUCOM students for these third-year rotations: Internal Medicine I (Hospital Medicine), Internal Medicine II (Cardiology), General Surgery, Pediatrics, OB/GYN, Family Medicine, Underserved Care (LUCOM), Rural Clinical Primary Care (VCOM), and Geriatrics (VCOM).
+Sovah Health - Danville is a core site for VCOM and LUCOM students for these third-year rotations: Internal Medicine I (Hospital Medicine), Internal Medicine II (Cardiology or Outpatient IM), General Surgery, Pediatrics, OB/GYN, Family Medicine, Underserved Care (LUCOM), and Rural Clinical Primary Care (VCOM).

-Fourth-year elective and audition rotations are available on a limited basis: Anesthesiology, Cardiology, Critical Care, ENT, Emergency Medicine, Family Medicine, Geriatrics, Hematology and Oncology, Infectious Diseases, Inpatient Internal Medicine, Outpatient Internal Medicine, Nephrology, Neurology, Orthopedic Surgery, Pain Management, Pulmonology, Rheumatology, and Urology.
+Fourth-year elective and audition rotations are available on a limited basis: Cardiology, Critical Care, ENT, Emergency Medicine, Family Medicine, Geriatrics, Hematology and Oncology, Infectious Diseases, Inpatient Internal Medicine, Outpatient Internal Medicine, Nephrology, Neurology, Pain Management, Pulmonary Medicine, Rheumatology, and Urology.
 Additional rotations may be available upon request.

 The Sovah Health Graduate Medical Education program accepts a limited number of applications for visiting medical students to complete audition rotations in Family Medicine and Internal Medicine (Inpatient Hospital Medicine and Critical Care).
 Fourth-year medical students may apply for audition rotations by contacting the Medical Student Coordinator at Tyrell.Payne@LPNT.net.
 Visiting student rotations are approved based on the rotation(s) requested and whether the program’s master schedule can accommodate the request.